 The differences between hiking boots and trail running shoes

 In some ways, hiking boots and trail running shoes are similar.
-They are both used for time on the trail.
+They are both used for time on the trail and favor sturdy construction and grippy soles over lightness.
 However, their distinct characteristics make each one useful in different circumstances.
 But before we cover that, let’s look at what each one is.

 What are hiking boots?

-Hiking boots are thick, solid boots.
-They have a high ankle collar with a harder, durable rubber tread and are made from a variety of materials, including all-leather versions.
+Hiking boots can range from light-duty, low-top day-hikers, to thick, solid boots designed for heavy backpacking.
+In general, though, they have a high ankle collar with a harder, durable rubber tread, and are made from a variety of materials, including all-leather versions.
+These leather boots can last year, but need to be maintained with waterproofing.

 Depending on the boots that you purchase, the weight and price can vary greatly, but tend to weigh between 32 to 48 ounces (including up to 64 ounces, or 4 pounds for heavy-duty versions) and cost between $150 to $250.